Hans Brems

 Hans Julius Brems (October 16, 1915 – September 16, 2000) was a Danish American economist.
 He was known for his contributions in mathematical economics, especially quantitative model-building.

 Born in Viborg, Denmark, Brems earned his doctorate from the University of Copenhagen.
-Moving to the United States, he taught at the University of California, Berkeley, before joining the faculty at University of Illinois at Urbana–Champaign in 1954.
-Although most of his later work was in macro-economics, his most original contribution was by including quality competition in the Theory of Monopolistic Competition.
+Upon his move to the United States, he taught at the University of California, Berkeley, before joining the faculty at University of Illinois at Urbana–Champaign in 1954.
+Although most of his later work was in macro-economics, his most original contribution was including quality competition in the Theory of Monopolistic Competition.